makrai/notes/tang18-self-attention-nmt-atchits.md

-* e.g. where the English _line_ is the correct trans of the German _Schlange_, ContraWSD replaces _line_ with the other translations of _Schlange_, such as _snake, serpent_, to generate contrastive translations.
+* e.g. where the English _line_ is the correct trans of the German _Schlange_, ContraWSD replaces _line_ with the other translations of _Schlange_, such as _snake, serpent_, to generate contrastive translations
 * In, ContraWSD all the ambiguous words are nouns
-  * disambiguation is not possible simply based on syntactic context.
+  * disambiguation is not possible simply based on syntactic context

 # 4 Subject-verb Agreement 4